 In 2013, Atrium Medical recalled over 140,000 C-QUR hernia meshes.
 Of course, that was merely for improper packaging, but even improper packaging can be dangerous in the demanding, sterile world of the operating room.
 Many other manufacturers have pulled their products for much worse reasons:

-- Ethicon, 2014: Improper packaging believed to make meshes lose their “coating,” creating greater risk of bowel adhesions.
+- Ethicon, 2014: Improper packaging believed to make meshes lose their “coating,” creating a greater risk of bowel adhesions.
 (When the mesh attaches itself to an organ.)

 - Bard Davol, 2007: Meshes tended to “break,” leading to bowel perforation and chronic fistulas.
 (Fistulas are abnormal “passages” made between two organs, or an organ and another surface.)